anugrahjo/PySLSQP_alpha/docs/src/welcome.md

 - **Warm/Hot Starting**: PySLSQP supports warm/hot starting, enabling users to initialize the optimization algorithm with a previously saved solution.
-This can be particularly useful when you want to restart an optimization from a previous solution or continue the optimization that was terminated for various reasons.
+This can be particularly useful when you want to restart an optimization from a previous solution or continue an optimization that was terminated for various reasons.

 - **Live Visualization**: PySLSQP provides the capability to visualize the optimization progress in real-time,